ozjtech/JSPiano/README.md

 # JSPiano
-A piano animated with CSS and Javascript
+A simple animated piano made with CSS and JavaScript.